kxhaaa/Epilepsy-analysis/README.md

 including 3 function: `LSCI_initial` `Images_mean` `Analyse Two Images`

 * LSCI_initial

+This function can help analyse raw iamges of LSCI.

         1. click the botton and choose a raw images of LSCI (all images in the folder would be uploaded)
         2. choose whether you need spatial or temporal speckle contrast images